SpongeBobSun/SBLib/README.md

 #####Initialize in activity
 `new Injection(this);`

-If you use any injection tools in this lib, you only need initialize once in activity.
+If you use any injection tools in this lib, you only need initialize once per class.
 #####Inject a view

          @InjectView(R.id.id_textview)